Showing posts with label rush limbaugh. Show all posts

 Barack Hussein Obama Presidential Library & Museum: Sneak Preview

 Yes, the rumors are true.
-I just returned from the Sneak Preview opening of The Barrack Hussein Obama Presidential Library and Museum.
-I didn't know whether or not to post news about my recent escapade but with all the talk about Barack Obama's Presidential Library it occurred to me that my readers would appreciate a brief account of my trip, along with a few photographs (googtoons).
+I just returned from the Sneak Preview opening of the Barack Hussein Obama Presidential Library and Museum.
+I hesitated to share my recent escapade, but given all the buzz surrounding Obama’s Presidential Library, I realized my readers might enjoy a brief account of my trip—along with a few illustrative "googtoons."

 Surprise Invitation to attend the Sneak Preview of the Barack Hussein Obama Presidential Library dedication ceremonies.